 - VET at an RTO, such as a TAFE institute

-- part-time paid work in the industry in which you are doing the training.
+- part-time paid work in the industry in which you are training.

-There are many industries in which you can do a school-based apprenticeship or traineeship as part of your VCE or VCAL, including agriculture, building and construction, early childhood education, and sport and recreation.
+There are many industries in which you can do a school-based apprenticeship or traineeship as part of your VCE or VCAL.
+These include agriculture, building and construction, early childhood education, and sport and recreation.